-The ceremony marked an important milestone for the project, a significant moment where Wurundjeri Elder, Uncle Ringo, a Traditional Owner of the land, cleansed and blessed the space in readiness for community to breathe new life into it, with a sense of belonging, cultural safety and welcome.
+The ceremony marked an important milestone for the project, a significant moment that helps prepare the space for community to breathe new life into it, with a sense of belonging, cultural safety and welcome.

 Darebin Intercultural Centre Programming Think Tank

-A short-term PTT met 7 times between October 2021 and June 2022 to help shape the renewed Vision and Mission and to co-design the Centre's first Programming Framework.
+A short-term PTT met 7 times between October 2021 and June 2022 to help shape the renewed Vision and Mission and to co-design the Centre's inaugural Programming Framework.

 The membership of the PTT was decided through a targeted EOI process to ensure Darebin’s key priority cohorts were represented.
 The PTT included thirteen community representatives with a solid understanding of interculturalism.

-To read the PTT meeting minutes or for more information on the relocation of the Darebin Intercultural Centre and the updated approach to programming, take a look at the Document Library (on the right).
+To read the PTT meeting minutes or the Programming Framework, take a look at the Document Library (on the right).

 What’s happening now?

-To receive updates please “Follow” the project from the button at the top of the page.
+To receive updates please ‘follow’ the project at the top of this page.